 Astellas has a responsibility to provide truthful, balanced and unbiased medical information in response to inquiries regarding our products.
 By fulfilling this responsibility, Astellas supports the safe and effective use of our products.

 Astellas makes continuous efforts to improve its medical information services, with the aim of providing accurate, appropriate and consistent information.
-As part of these efforts, a global medical information system is used where medical responses from Group companies around the world are documented.
+As part of these efforts, a global medical information system is used where medical responses from group companies around the world are documented.
 This enables the responses to be communicated to our customers in a simple, swift and accurate manner.
 At the same time, we can analyze feedback from patients and medical professionals and inform the life cycle management of our products.
+We look forward to the implementation of a new global medical information system that will set the stage for new and improved services for our customers.Close